Moishe House: Impact

 The results of a two-year comprehensive evaluation conducted by The TCC Group and sponsored by the Jim Joseph Foundation found that Moishe House's model is having a profound impact on Jewish young adults internationally.
 The evaluation focused on both Moishe House residents’ and participants’ perceptions and opinions prior to becoming involved with Moishe House and since becoming involved.

 The percentage of participants who reported being aware of local opportunities for Jewish young adults to participate in fun and meaningful activities nearly doubled since becoming involved with Moishe House, while residents overwhelmingly noted that they have gained knowledge and skills related to Jewish traditions and customs.
 Moreover, residents’ affirmative responses more than tripled when asked if they consider themselves to be leaders in their Jewish community since becoming active in Moishe House.
 Both residents and participants feel more strongly about leading an active Jewish life since becoming involved with Moishe House.

 Moishe House also has an alumni program to keep former residents engaged in the Moishe House community.

 Growth

-There are more than 100 Moishe Houses in 25+ countries with over 300 residents.
+As of 2024, there are more than 140 Moishe Houses and pods in over 30 countries, with 2023 seeing a 20 percent increase in the number of young people engaged in their activities.
+The organization collectively reaches approximately 45,000 unique young adults annually.
+Administratively, there are 50+ staff members around the world and three central offices..
 Administratively, there are 50+ staff members around the world and three central Moishe House offices: